 - Tizen OS: Samsung developed Tizen, an open-source Linux-based operating system for smart devices, including smartphones, wearables, and smart TVs.
 It focuses on providing a fast, secure, and customizable user experience.

-- Windows OS: Windows OS, developed by Microsoft, is primarily known for its desktop and laptop operating systems, but it also powers Windows-based smartphones.
+- Windows OS: Windows OS, developed by Microsoft, is primarily known for its desktop and laptop operating systems, but it powers Windows-based smartphones.
 While Microsoft discontinued its mobile division, Windows OS remains an alternative in specific regions with legacy support.

 What Is The Difference Between Android OS And iOS?